 Rounding - any rounding will be done on the basis that provision should be rounded up when the proportion is equal to or greater than .5, and rounded down when less than .5.
-The exceptions to this are: disabled provision where there should always be at least one space provided and electric vehicles, where the minimum standard is not required unless there are at least 25 spaces being provided.
-The additional 2 spaces and charging points for every 100 car parking spaces thereafter will only apply to a total of 100 spaces, e.g. if 195 parking spaces are to be provided, the minimum requirement for electric vehicles is 2 spaces and 2 charging points.
-If 300 car parking spaces are to be provided, the minimum requirement for electric vehicles is 6 spaces and 6 charging points (see section 5.6 for more information on electric cars).

-Member of staff - this is full time equivalent (FTE).
+The exceptions to this are: disabled provision where there should always be at least one space provided Member of staff - this is full time equivalent (FTE).

-3.1 Accessibility and opportunities for public transport
+2.1 Accessibility and opportunities for public transport